JoANeS86/ML-on-Google-Cloud/notes.md

 Lastly, if you plan to use **Google Cloud credentials** during training, you can manage them with **application default credentials (ADC)** or a specific **service account key**.
 For large Docker images (up to 5TB), be mindful of upload time and authentication limits.

-### REFINE NEXT!!!:

----

-This lesson explains **hyperparameter tuning** and how **Vertex AI Vizier** helps optimize machine learning models more efficiently.
-While models learn from data automatically, their performance depends heavily on user-defined **hyperparameters** such as learning rate, optimizer settings, number of epochs, and network architecture.
+<ins>Vertex Vizier Hyperparameter Tuning</ins>: While models learn from data automatically, their performance depends heavily on user-defined **hyperparameters** such as learning rate, optimizer settings, number of epochs, and network architecture.
 Choosing good values can significantly improve model accuracy and generalization.

 The lesson contrasts three tuning approaches: